HA2294/FloraNet--AI-based-Iris-Flower-Classification-Model--UCI-Dataset/README.md

-# FloraNet: AI-based Iris Flower Classification Model for UCI Dataset
+# FloraNet: AI-based Iris Flower Classification Model using the UCI Dataset

 ## <ins>**UCI Data Set / Sklearn Setup**</ins>
 The primary objective of the project was to develop a deep learning model capable of accurately classifying over 200 species of iris flowers.
 The project successfully achieved an accuracy of over 95% in this classification task, highlighting the effectiveness of the developed model.